manshi057/Public-Speaking-Guide-Motivation/README.md

 ## 📂 Project Structure

-I have created this interface beacause i love to speak  and in future want other person to find their voice
+I have created this interface beacause i love to speak  and in future want other person too to find their voice